Toggle: English / Spanish

 Breast removal surgery; Subcutaneous mastectomy; Total mastectomy; Simple mastectomy; Modified radical mastectomy

-- For a subcutaneous mastectomy, the surgeon removes the entire breast but leaves the nipple and areola (the colored circle around the nipple) in place.
+- Subcutaneous mastectomy: The surgeon removes the entire breast, but leaves the nipple and areola (the colored circle around the nipple) in place.

-- For a total or simple mastectomy, the surgeon cuts breast tissue free from the skin and muscle and removes it.
+- Total or simple mastectomy: The surgeon cuts breast tissue free from the skin and muscle and removes it.
 The nipple and the areola are also removed.
-The surgeon may do a of lymph nodes in the underarm area to see if the cancer has spread.
-In some rare , a simple mastectomy is performed on both breasts.
+The surgeon may do a biopsy of lymph nodes in the underarm area to see if the cancer has spread.
+In some instances, a simple mastectomy is performed on both breasts.

 One or two small plastic drains or tubes are usually left in your chest to remove extra fluid from where the breast tissue used to be.

-If all the cancer tissue is removed, a plastic surgeon may be able to reconstruct the breast during the same operation.
-You may also choose to have
+A plastic surgeon may be able to reconstruct the breast during the same operation.
+You may also choose to have breast reconstruction with

 Why the Procedure Is Performed